 In the culture of crime bosses and killers, Adani’s Luca is a petty figure who has earned the respect from the neighborhood merchants and hustlers and even the girls in his stable, so when the price goes on his head, these outsiders end up looking out for him… up to a point.

 Outside of the Darwinian viciousness of the mob, these small-timers put loyalty and friendship over other considerations except survival.
 What makes this film buzz, however, is the information vacuum around Luca, who has no idea why he’s being hunted but turns just as ferocious when the dishonorable boss targets his own family (flesh and blood, not crime) in his rush to rub him out before the New York guns discover the truth.

 Silva and Strode inspired Jules and Vincent (played by John Travolta and Samuel L. Jackson) in Quentin Tarantino’s Pulp Fiction.
 I assume Tarantino saw the dubbed and recut edition that landed on VHS during his time as a video clerk.
-Amazon Prime and Fandor both have the original, uncut edition in Italian with English subtitles (Amazon Prime’s is slightly longer due to end credits not on the Fandor version, which comes from the Raro Video restoration).
+The original, uncut version was restored by Raro Video and released on DVD in the U.S. in 2011.
+That is the version available to stream.

 Rated R, in Italian with English subtitles

 Also on Blu-ray and DVD from Raro Video and SVOD through The Italian Connection and other services.
 Availability may vary by service.